 Office Hours: Always immediately before and after class hours and by appointment or any time you can find me in my office.
 I also can be reached by phone at the above numbers.
-Sometimes phone calls are more convenient since often our busy schedules are not compatible.
+Personal Zoom meetings can be set up at a student's request.
+Often, Zoom meetings are more convenient for both students and me because of conflicting schedules.